 This patent filing refers to an even larger initiative from Yahoo involving entities, involving something they refer to as the W4 COMN.
 I’ll post about that next…

-Added, 8/21/2010 – The Official Google Blog posted on this update at Google in a post titled Showing More Results from a Domain, noting that the change in their algorithm is intended to show searchers more results from a single domain when there is evidence that there’s a “strong user interest in a particular domain.”
+Added, 8/21/2010 – The Official Google Blog posted on this update at Google in a post titled Showing More Results from a Domain, noting that the change in their algorithm is intended to show searchers more results from a single domain when there is evidence that there’s “strong user interest in a particular domain.”
 They also note that the last few results (on a search results page set to show 10 results) are from other domains to preserve diversity in the results.

 Thanks for keeping up with all these patents for us – it seems like there’s always something new on the horizon.
 Search Engines keep getting more advanced – I’m sure the concept of basing search results on entities wasn’t even considered a possibility ten years ago.
 I keep thinking that eventually they will run out of new things to try, but I guess they are smarter than me.